fulldecent/github-pages-template/README.md

 ## How to use this

-Clone or [download a release](https://github.com/fulldecent/html-website-template/releases) then edit edit the files in the `sources/` directory.

-You then add all the interesting content you want your website to have.

----
----
----

-# WARNING

-This website is based on [html-website-template](https://github.com/fulldecent/html-website-template).
-Before you publish this awesome website to the world, complete the following stpes.
+First clone or [download a release](https://github.com/fulldecent/html-website-template/releases), that is the starting point for you site.

 THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE BABY!